 Statutes of limitations on certain old debts may prevent creditors or debt collectors from suing you to recover what you owe.
-However, it’s important to realize that debt statutes of limitations don’t protect you from creditors or debt collectors continuing to attempt to collect payments on the time-barred debt.
+However, it’s important to realize that debt statutes of limitations don’t protect you from creditors or debt collectors continuing to attempt to collect payments on the time-barred debt, such as in the case of credit card default.
 Remember, you still owe that money, whether or not the debt is time-barred.
 The statute of limitations merely prevents a lender or debt collector from pursuing legal action against you indefinitely.

 Disputing Time-Barred Debt With Debt Collectors

 If a debt collector is contacting you to attempt to collect on a debt that you know is time-barred and you don’t intend to pay the debt, you can request that the debt collector stop contacting you.

 One option is to write a letter stating that the debt is time-barred and you no longer wish to be contacted about the money owed.
 If you’re unsure, it may be possible to state that you would like to dispute the debt and want verification that the debt is not time-barred.
 If the debt is sold to another debt collector, it may be necessary to repeat this process with the new collection agency.

 Remember, even though a collector can’t force you to pay the debt once the statute of limitations expires, there may still be consequences for non-payment.
 For one, your original creditor may continue to contact you through the mail and by phone.

 Additionally, most unpaid debts can be listed on your credit report for seven years, which may negatively affect your credit score.
 That means that failing to pay a debt may impact your ability to buy a car, rent a house, or take out new credit cards, even if that debt is time-barred.

 Statutes of limitations don’t apply to federal student loan debt.
 If you default on your federal student loan, your wages or tax refunds may be garnished.